JuliaGu808origin/Summer_Assignment/README.md

 # Summer_Assignment
-Use Python, Java, React.js to complete the same little assignment demo
+Use Python, Java, React.js and C++ to complete the same little assignment demo

 Only push the important code classes to Github, others have been ignored